 It has come to a point where the state biologists and agency entrusted with the wildcat's health and sustainability can now begin to decide where a population should begin to be managed.
 Through scientific research and data collection, assisted in part by the University of New Hampshire, state biologists have been able to determine approximate numbers, diet, carrying capacity and overall population health.

 It wasn’t long before state animal rights groups caught wind of today’s proposed discussion to begin talks of a limited bobcat hunting and trapping season.
-As I have previously stated, I believe everyone is entitled to their opinion; however, I have a hard time remaining silent while these groups tout stereotypes and pure fallacy to the general public about trapping practices and trapper’s intentions with a newly introduced bobcat season.
-Talk to any biologist who knows anything about furbearer biology, and for that matter rational thought, and they will tell you that hunting and trapping plays an integral role in understanding an animal’s biology.
+As I have previously stated, I believe everyone is entitled to their opinion; however, I have a hard time remaining silent while these groups promote stereotypes and pure fallacy to the general public about trapping practices and trapper’s intentions with a newly introduced bobcat season.
+Talk to any biologist who knows anything about furbearer biology, and they will tell you that hunting and trapping plays an integral role in understanding an animal’s biology.
 Trappers especially play an important part as the “foot soldiers” for state biologists when general information or samples are needed regarding a particular species, largely in part due to the amount of time trappers spend in the deep woods.

 For example, state licensed trappers stepped up to the plate in assisting UNH with trapping live bobcats for the very studies used to understand their population health.
 This assistance was given out of support to better understand the bobcat as a species and shows the dedication state trappers have for conservation – trappers assisted with these studies whether the results allowed for a harvest season or not.